 Ecologist.
 Researcher.
 Educator.

-I am a PhD candidate in Dr. Rem Moll's Wildlife Modeling and Management lab at the University of New Hampshire.
-I am supported by the National Science Foundation Graduate Research Fellowship Program (GRFP) and my primary partner agency is the Cleveland Metroparks.
-My dissertation is a multi-faceted research project examining how human disturbances (such as wildlife population management, recreational activity, and the land-use histories of city parks) impact mammals’ space use, behavior, and interactions with other species.
+I recently completed my PhD with Dr. Rem Moll's Wildlife Modeling and Management lab at the University of New Hampshire.
+My PhD was supported by the National Science Foundation Graduate Research Fellowship Program (GRFP) and my primary partner agency was the Cleveland Metroparks.
+My dissertation was a multi-faceted research project examining how human disturbances (such as wildlife population management, recreational activity, and the land-use histories of city parks) impact mammals’ space use, behavior, and interactions with other species.

-I previously worked as a full-time, term Affiliate Faculty Member at Regis University in the Biology and Environmental Science Departments and as a Behavioral Research Associate at Denver Zoo.
+Prior to my PhD, I worked as a full-time, term Affiliate Faculty Member at Regis University in the Biology and Environmental Science Departments and as a Behavioral Research Associate at Denver Zoo.
 Please see the pages on this site for more specific information.

 Ultimately, my career centers on the concept of human-wildlife coexistence in human-dominated landscapes, and how humans have tremendous power to disrupt or conserve the species right outside our doors.
-I work to understand anthropogenic impacts on wildlife, especially in urban ecosystems.
-Through my research and teaching, I investigate the ecology driving interactions along urban gradients in support of conservation efforts and reducing negative human-animal interactions.
+I work to understand anthropogenic impacts on wildlife, especially in urban ecosystems and working landscapes.
+Through my research and teaching, I investigate the ecology driving interactions along gradients of human impact to support conservation efforts and reduce human-wildlife conflict.